China's Future in the World

 When Martin Jacques ➚ chose ‘When China rules the World’ for the title of his book he immediately received reactions of shock and incredulity.
-A country that had been a Third World country just fifty years ago to be now considered the future top dog?
+A country that had been a Third World country just fifty years ago should soon become the future top dog?
 First to take issue with the title, because as far as history is concerned it is a question of ‘When China rules the World again’ because China has been the foremost nation on earth for much of its history.
-For hundreds of years China has had the highest population, the most foreign trade, the largest cities, the most creative artistic and wisest philosophic traditions.
+For two thousand years China has had the highest population, the most foreign trade, the largest cities, the most creative artistic and wisest philosophic traditions.
 It has only been since 1840, the start of China’s century of humiliation, that she lost her dominance and was relegated to the lower leagues.
-For it was in 1850 that London overtook Beijing as the world's largest city.
+For it was only in 1850 that London overtook Beijing as the world's largest city.
 From China’s uniquely long perspective she has suffered no more that a temporary blip, and under new management will be back at the top of the table within thirty to fifty years.

 Martin Jacques also makes much of the phrase ‘civilization state’ rather than ‘nation state’ with reference to China.
 This reflects China's unique history of culture cohesion.
 One and half billion people consider themselves part of the huge Chinese family in a much stronger sense than Americans or Europeans.
 All Han Chinese claim descent from the founding ancestor the Yellow Emperor.
+There is a strong feeling of 'Chineseness' that separates the people from other nationalities.
 It is far more racially homogeneous with an ancient written language understood by all.
-These consideration make China a continental rather than regional power and put China in a different category to any other nation on earth.
+An example shows how deep this belief in separate identity goes, Tim Clissold recounts how he came across an old woman who believed that anybody born of Chinese descent would naturally speak in Chinese as if it were a genetic trait.
+These considerations make China a continental rather than regional power and put China in a different category to any other nation on earth.

 The amazingly rapid industrialization of China since the 1980s has astounded many, but it should be remembered that her neighbor Japan had a head start.
 Following the Japanese Meiji restoration in 1868 Japan soon proved that an Asian culture could quickly take to Western methods and industrialize rapidly.
 By 1898 Japan had defeated China in the Sino-Japan conflict, one of China's worst humiliations.

 It is Japan that stands out as the country most resisting Chinese empowerment.
 China's other neighbors have turned to China while Japan continues to look to the U.S. for support and leadership.
-China's frosty relationship with Japan is much worse than that to the U.S..
-If the U.S. should withdraw its many military bases there, forcing Japan to rearm, tensions are only likely to become worse.
+China's frosty relationship with Japan is much worse than that with the U.S..
+If the U.S. should withdraw its many military bases there, forcing Japan to rearm, tensions are only likely to worsen.

 For centuries past and certainly today, a much more likely province to challenge Chinese rule is Xinjiang.
 There are two main reasons why the huge, remote province is more of a problem.
 Firstly, unlike Tibet, Xinjiang is rich in natural resources and so it could form a rich independent state.
 Secondly Xinjiang has nations on its borders with close cultural affinity.
 It used to be called ‘East Turkestan’ reflecting its position as part of Muslim Central Asia.
 The native peoples are Caucasian and have never mixed with the Asian people of China.

 Turning away from Asia, will China form an imperial system like the Europeans or Americans?
 The lessons of Empire show that a dominant power will create an empire even if that is not its intention.
 The pattern of control follows a standard trajectory.
 A group of entrepreneurs set up business in a foreign country.
 The colony prospers, creating friction with the local inhabitants.
 The mother country feels it has to intervene to protect its far away citizens.
 Then a small tactical military expedition turns into a permanent presence to defend its citizens and economic assets.
 A backlash by the local inhabitants in acts of terrorism and sabotage escalate the conflict so that the foreign power is obliged to extend its campaign and reach far into the country's interior.
-The military campaign although successful becomes permanent rather than short-term to handle a emergency, it is needed to maintain the peace.
+The military campaign although successful becomes permanent rather than temporary to handle potential, future emergencies.
 This pattern of colonialism shows how insidious it can be.
 A nation does not start with a motive of 'carving up' new territory for itself, at each step it believes it is doing the right thing: protecting its citizens and maintaining the wider peace.
 A militarily strong nation is seen as justified in intervening in these circumstances.
 Will China follow this pattern as more of its nationals settle in foreign countries and set up business?

 China has the largest armed service in the world by far.
 China had 2,285,000 military personnel in 2011 while the U.S. had 1,429,995.
 Expenditure is however much less and because of China's huge population the military expenditure per head is modest at 106$ per capita which is below the world average.
 As a nuclear power it is ranked 4th with 250 nuclear missiles behind Russia, U.S. and France.